chef-boneyard/chef-rfc/new/property-defaults.md

 # Property Default Value Improvements

-This RFC addresses some longstanding issues with `default` values on properties (attributes), adds `reset_property` to Resource, and addresses how we will move core Chef resources over to use defaults and properties.
+This RFC addresses some longstanding issues with `default` values on properties (attributes), and addresses how we will move core Chef resources over to use defaults and properties.

 ## Motivation